Copubah/aws-serverless-feedback-app/README.md

 - `GET /feedback` - Retrieve all feedback
 - `DELETE /feedback/{id}` - Delete feedback by ID

+## GitHub Actions CI/CD

+### Automatic Testing
+Tests run automatically on all pushes and pull requests.
+No setup required.

+### Automatic Deployment
+To enable automatic deployment to AWS:

+1. Go to your GitHub repository Settings > Secrets and variables > Actions
+2. Add these repository secrets:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key

+Once configured, pushes to the main branch will automatically deploy to AWS.

 ## Clean Up
 ```bash
 terraform destroy